kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_2.md

 Observe a very useful feature of the text editor: when you hover the mouse in the column with the line numbers, carets will appear to collapse ">" or expand "v" the sections of code between brackets "{ }".
 You'll use frequently this feature to explore comfortably the cascaded sections of code, in a top-down fashion.

-We used the button "**Compile 1_Storage.sol**", let's try now the other grey button "**Compile and Run script**".
+We used the button "**Compile 1_Storage.sol**"of the Side panel "Solidity compile".
+Let's try now the other grey button "**Compile and Run script**".
 In the Console, observe that the following lines have been appended to the display:
 ```
 running ./scripts/deploy_with_ethers.ts ...
 deploying Storage